-Siting cinema celebrates this ‘social practice’ by drawing the audience’s attention to the physical space in which they are seated.
+Cinema has become an industry under threat in light of Covid-19 and siting cinema celebrates this ‘social practice’ by drawing the audience’s attention to the physical space in which they are seated.
 The cinema audience is forced to actively look, engage and experience the site.
 Siting cinema attempts to interrogate the physical and perceptual relationship to the cinema as site, where the cinema screen, the mechanical rig and by extension the position of the viewer are all part of that equation.
-As such, the audience is reflexively engaged in the production of meaning.
+As such, the audience is reflexive.

 This diagram documents the design of the rig, using two motors to independently power two 360 degree rotations.

 A 360-degree device turns both vertically and horizontally in synchronized time, the choreographed movement of the camera records every detail of the architectural site.

 The cinema is first filmed using the 360-degree rig, recording every detail of the empty architectural site, with the house lights on and the curtains closed.

 The pre-recorded film of the auditorium is then projected onto the cinema screen.

 The same rig is then used to track the movement of the recording device, by replacing the camera with a laser.
 As the audience ‘maps’ the projection to the laser within the ‘physical’ cinema space, a complex relationship occurs between artwork, audience and site.